CSS360-2025-Fall/Digital-Minions/LIMITS.md

 # Limitations

+## Memory leak in gameState.js
+### Description:
+Games that are added to the map exist indefinitely if a game is abandoned.

+### Implications:
+Memory leak.

+### Scope:
+Critical bug.

+### Status:
+Queued for immediate fix.

+### Possible steps forward:
+Add timer thread that removes games after a certain timeout.

+## Concurrency not handled in gameState.js
+### Description:
+The game storage object does not use any form of locking.
+It could be written to by multiple users at once.

+### Implications:
+Potential memory corruption leading to crashes.

+### Scope:
+Critical bug.

+### Status:
+Queued for immediate change, alongside the switch to persistent record storage.

+### Possible steps forward:
+Implement proper locking when we switch to persistent record storage.

+## CD Implementation
+### Description:
+For CD purposes, the bot announces its current commit and commit description every time it starts.
+It does this in the main channel of every server.

+### Implications:
+- Spam in servers
+- Uses `exec` on the CD server.
+Currently, commands are hard-coded and do not use environmental variables.
+If this were to change, there could be risk of command injection.

+### Scope:
+If the `exec` statements are changed by future devs security issues could arise.
+Server spam is not acceptable for production.

+### Status:
+- Left as-is for testing purposes.
+Node config change is in the queue.

+### Possible steps forward:
+- Specific node configuration for testing that conditionally includes the announcement function.
+- Only announce in the development server.

 ## Lack of Rate Limit
 ### Description:
 Currently, the bot does not enforce any rate limits on user-triggered actions.
 This includes: